ercrema/NeolithicKoreaDemography/README.md

-# Evaluating the temporal relationship between climatic and demographic events using radiocarbon data: a case-study from the Chulmun period, Korea: source code, data, and scripts
+# Bayesian analyses of the temporal relationship between climatic and demographic events: a case-study from the Chulmun period, Korea: source code, data, and scripts

 This repository contains all data and scripts required to fully reproduce all analyses presented in the following paper:

 Kim,H., Lee,G., Crema, E.R.
-Evaluating the temporal relationship between climatic and demographic events using radiocarbon data: a case-study from the Chulmun period.
+Bayesian analyses of the temporal relationship between climatic and demographic events: a case-study from the Chulmun period, Korea.

 The repository is organised as follows:
   -  `./runscript` ... contains R scripts for executing core analyses